 Just make sure it’s not like Jeannie’s bottle, and me now served on a platter anytime some dude with a crewcut and a stiffie dream gets an itch he wants scratched.

 * * *

 Witches get a bad rap.
 More’n half the time, just some old crone puttering about her herb garden, starved for company and maybe a little cracked in the melon, putting just enough disjointed gossip in her talk so’s a listener could puzzle out wicked imaginings, if he were dead set on it.
 If he had bad intent or was running a few eggs short of a dozen himself, I mean.
 And most of the rest split pretty evenly between Women with too much power, Women with too much independence, and Women with too comely a set of gams for the neighbor’s wife’s taste.

 My witch was all three, and one helluva cook to boot.

 She taught me how to make souffles that would rise to the ceiling and never fall.
 How to guarantee the flakiest of buttermilk biscuits, and how to caramelize sugar without once burning my stirring hand.
 How to know by sight when a simmering compote is ready to jar into jam.

 She taught me subtler magics too: how the scent of brewing coffee wafts fastest along the pre-dawn air, when your skin still tastes of the darkness just about to break.
 How knowing the names of all the trees and flowering bushes makes the wilderness feel less wild, and when that is (and is not) the outcome you most desire.
-How the touch of a woman’s breath soft against my nape makes all my skin goosepimply, as if taken with a sudden chill, even as my insides go hot.
+How the touch of a woman’s breath soft against your nape makes you go all goosepimply, as if taken with a sudden chill, even as yer insides go hot.
 All this, she showed me.